kengz/aiva/README.md

 ## Dev Guide: Project structure

-Peppurr ships fully functional, but it's also for developers to customize.
+AIVA ships fully functional, but it's also for developers to customize.

 | Folder/File | Purpose |
 |:---|---|